Cattolica Eraclea

 Cattolica Eraclea (/it/; Catòlica) is a comune (municipality) in the Province of Agrigento in the Italian region Sicily, located about 80 km south of Palermo and about 20 km northwest of Agrigento nearby the Platani river valley.

 The town was founded in medieval times.
 It received the name "Eraclea" in 1874, associating it to the ancient site of Heraclea Minoa nearby.

 The economy is based on agriculture, including production of vine, olives, agrumes, fruit, almonds, cereals and wheat.

-In 2025, Anthony "The Pride of Cattolica Eraclea" Piro, became the first person to complete a marathon (Victoria) and half Iron Man (Muskoka).